Relo02/Go2-VIO-SLAM/dev_ws/Readme.md

 ## 🗺 Incremental Mapping

-- A KD-tree stores map points.
+- A KD-tree stores map points
-- Only new, non-redundant points are added.
+- Only new, non-redundant points are added
-- A sliding local map window is maintained to bound computation.
+- A sliding local map window is maintained to bound computation

 ---